ihar-kahadouski/dev-guide/reporting.md

 Let's assume that our Report Portal instance deployed at `http://rp.com`.
 And our project name is `rp_project`.

 Also we need token to get access to API.
-There are two ways to retrieve it:
+There are two ways to retrieve it.

+## Retrieving api token

 #### Using UI